 South Yarra is one of Melbourne's oldest and most affluent inner-city suburbs, bordered by the Yarra River and Richmond to the north, Prahran to the south and Toorak to the east.

 Shopping, fashion, dining and entertainment are the main features of South Yarra's extensive commercial precinct.
-Busy Chapel Street is lined with exclusive retail outlets, cafes, clubs, the popular Jam Factory entertainment complex, the Como Centre and Vogue Shopping Plaza.
+Busy Chapel Street is lined with exclusive retail outlets, cafes, clubs, the Jam Factory entertainment complex, Como Centre and 670 Chapel shopping centre.
 Commercial Road, which divides South Yarra from Prahran, is home to more retail shops, the Pran Central Shopping Centre and the iconic Prahran Market with its large selection of gourmet foods and fresh produce.
 Toorak Road is home to restaurants and many stylish fashion retailers featuring the best of local and imported goods.

 Many of South Yarra's residential areas consist of attractive tree-lined streets.
 There are several historic mansions, including Como House which is open to the public, clusters of terrace houses and apartment buildings.